-And do you want portability?
+Do you want portability?
 If so, how much weight are you willing to carry around?
 Do you want a computer that you can use on your desk but that you can fold up when you don’t need it?
 Today’s laptops can offer the best of both worlds for many people.
-Even if you find the display a bit small for home or office use, you can connect an external monitor, but you can put it out of the way when you aren’t using it and don’t want to see it.
+Even if you find the display a bit small for home or office use, you can connect an external monitor, and you can put it out of the way when you aren’t using it and don’t want to see it.

-If weight matters, then the MacBook Air at 2.7 lb. is the lightest of Apple’s laptops, trailed by the 13″ MacBook Pro at 3 lb.
-The 15″ MacBook Air weighs 3.3 lb., the 14″ MacBook Pro at 3.5 lb.
-The 16″ MacBook Pro is a whopping 4.7 lb., so you may want to avoid this model if you want to travel light.
+If weight matters, then the 13″ MacBook Air at 2.7 lb. is the lightest of Apple’s laptops, trailed by the 13″ MacBook Pro at 3 lb.
+The 15″ MacBook Air weighs 3.3 lb., the 14″ MacBook Pro weighs 3.5 lb., and the 16″ MacBook Pro is 3.6 lb., so there’s not much difference in weight for the larger models.